-If you’ve never lived in a home with a septic tank, or have just never come across one before, then the terms “septic tank, septic system or cesspit” may confuse you.
+If you’ve never lived in a home with a septic tank, or have just never come across one before, the terms “septic tank, septic system or cesspit” may confuse you.
 Regardless of how septic tanks have become relevant in your life, you’ve landed on this article for one reason, you’re trying to find out what septic tanks are and if they’re important.
-As leading experts in the industry, D.C.
-Merrett will provide an informed view on the matter & will have the discussion of whether or not septic tanks are important & why they might or might not matter.
+As a leading expert in the industry, D.C.
+Merrett will provide an informed view on the matter & will discuss whether or not septic tanks are important & why they might or might not matter.

-Put very simply, septic tanks are large tanks that are plumbed up to a property that collects the waste water from all connected drains & toilets.
+Put; septic tanks are large tanks plumbed up to a property collecting wastewater from all connected drains & toilets.
 The tank itself is split up into two chambers (generally).
 The treatment chamber is the first “filter” the wastewater goes through as it treats the sewage before it’s discharged.
-The liquid waste is vented into something called a “drain field” or “leach field”.
-Drain fields are used to discharge waste liquids from the tank, allowing for more waste to be stored.
-If a septic tank didn’t discharge the liquid waste, the tank would fill up in no time at all.
+The liquid waste is vented into a “drain field” or “leach field.”
+Drain fields discharge waste liquids from the tank, allowing more waste to be stored.
+If a septic tank didn’t discharge the liquid waste, the tank would fill up in no time.

-The drain field is usually located in an open space beneath the top surface, allowing for the liquid waste to be absorbed into the surrounding dirt & soil.
-An appropriate location will have to be designed for your drain field if you’re having a septic tank installed into your home.
-For those that are worried about dirty liquid waste spoiling their land, special measures are taken to ensure that no foul smells or waste ends up on top of your land.
-With most septic tank installations, Gravel is placed around the drain field pipes which allow the water to flow into the soil.
-The mix of water, gravel & oxygen allows the bacteria in the gravel and the soil decompose the waste that’s in the water.
+The drain field is usually located in an open space beneath the top surface, allowing liquid waste to be absorbed into the surrounding dirt & soil.
+An appropriate location must be designed for your drain field if your home has installed a septic tank.
+For those worried about dirty liquid waste spoiling their land, special measures are taken to ensure that no foul smells or waste ends up on top of your land.
+With most septic tank installations, Gravel is placed around the drain field pipes, allowing water to flow into the soil.
+The mix of water, Gravel & oxygen allows the bacteria in the Gravel and the soil to decompose the waste in the water.

 What are septic tanks made of?

-Septic tanks can be made from a range of materials.
-These range from concrete tanks, to fibreglass or industrial plastic.
+Septic tanks can be made from a range of materials—these range from concrete tanks to fibreglass or industrial plastic.
 The type of septic tank that you’ll use will most likely be affected by your needs & requirements.
-There is a range of tank sizes too, which will also be affected by how much you’re making use of the septic tank.
+There is a range of tank sizes, which will also be affected by how much you use the septic tank.